GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples.md

 Brain: [Matrix/Matrix_Addition](https://github.com/KeenSoftwareHouse/BrainSimulatorSampleProjects/blob/master/Matrix/Matrix_Addition.brain)

 Brain file with several multiplication examples.
 Again, note that dimension of inputs have to correspond to the desired operation with matrices.
-The example contains examples with two memory block inputs as well as with only one, when the second is constant set in `Params\DataInput0`.
+The sample project contains examples with:

+ * Vector times number
+ * Vector time matrix
-The JoinNode contais operation for matrix multiplication too.
+ * Matrix times matrix.
+Again, the JoinNode contais operation for matrix multiplication too.
 The example shows comparison of these two methods.
 Output of the MatrixNode and the JoinNode are compared in the new JoinNode using the DistanceSquere operations.
 The difference (visulizaed using the observer) is zero.

 ![](img/matrix_ex_multipl.PNG)